 Overview

-In Hungary, arable land and permanent crops account for 4.3 million hectares (ha), of which about 120 thousand ha are irrigated.
-Pastures account for 0.8 million ha and forests for 1.9 million ha.
-Major crops include wheat (1 million ha), corn (1 million ha), and oilseeds (1 million ha) - mostly sunflower and rapeseed (0.9 million ha).
+In Hungary, arable land and permanent crops cover 4.3 million hectares (ha), of which about 130 thousand ha are irrigated.
+Pastures account for 0.8 million ha, and forests cover 2 million ha.
+Major crops include wheat (0.9 million ha), corn (0.8 million ha), and sunflower (0.7 million ha).
 The country also has a long tradition of producing planting seeds and horticultural products.
-Animal production includes 2.7 million pigs and a poultry flock of 40 million birds.
+Animal production includes 2.8 million pigs and a poultry flock of 33.8 million birds.
 The number of cattle of all types is approximately 0.9 million head.

-Hungary is a resilient, export-driven economy with lucrative opportunities in agriculture.
+Hungary is a resilient, export-driven economy.
 Improvements in technological readiness and financial markets provide positive business incentives.
-Fiscal loosening and cuts in VATs, corporate income taxes and social security contributions intensified the market and trade, and helped profitability, even in agriculture.
+Fiscal loosening and cuts in VAT, corporate income taxes, and social security contributions have intensified the market and trade and helped profitability, even in agriculture.
+Hungary’s agriculture contributed 2.8% to the gross value added in 2024.
+The total value of agricultural output decreased by 2.4%, and the volume of production also declined by 3.7%.
+Agriculture accounted for 4.3% of total investments and 4.2% of national employment.

 Regarding food and agricultural products, Hungary has a well-developed distribution system.
-While about two thirds of food on the retail shelves are of Hungarian origin, opportunities still exist for U.S. products with good price-value ratios.
-Hungarian importers look for well-known brands and special, innovative, or new to market products when deciding on products to order.
-As a result, entering the market with a single product or single product line can be difficult.
-As brand loyalty is not a decisive factor in purchasing decisions, new ideas and new brand names are welcome from importers and buyers.
+While more than two-thirds of food on retail shelves is of Hungarian origin, opportunities still exist for U.S. products with good price-value ratios.
+Hungarian importers look for well-known brands and special, innovative, or new-to-market products when deciding on products to order.
+As a result, entering the market with a single product or product line can be difficult.
+Since brand loyalty is not a decisive factor in purchasing decisions, new ideas and new brand names are welcome in the market.

-A broad range of consumers are open to American foodstuffs.
-An increasing number of buyers are seeking quality products, special, or gourmet foodstuffs from the United States.
+A broad range of consumers is open to American foodstuffs.
+An increasing number of buyers seek quality products and special or gourmet products from the United States, helped in part by stories, traditions, and positive sentiments toward America.

 For instance:

 - U.S. bourbon whiskey is popular among Hungarians who can afford premium products.
-The current level of U.S. whiskey exports to Hungary can be increased, however, the high VAT and excise tax on spirits makes exports challenging.
+While the current level of U.S. whiskey exports to Hungary can be increased, high VAT and excise taxes on spirits present challenges.

-- As western consumption patterns are emerging especially among the younger consumers, exports of sweets and snack foods offer lucrative opportunities.
+- With western consumption patterns emerging, especially among younger consumers, exports of sweets and snack foods offer lucrative opportunities.

-- The pet food market also holds good prospects.
+- The pet food market holds stable prospects.
 The number of pets and responsible pet owners is growing.
-As wages and purchasing power have notably increased in recent years, and the financial situation of the middle class improved, sales turnover significantly rose even in the premium and super premium segments.
+As wages have notably increased in recent years and the financial situation of the middle class has improved, sales turnover can increase in premium and super-premium segments.

-About 4,400 food businesses are operating in the country.
-Imports of out-season or unavailable ingredients, additives, and packaging materials as well as technologies can provide further export opportunities.
+Thousands of food businesses operate in the country.
+Imports of out-of-season or unavailable ingredients, additives, packaging materials, and technologies can also provide export opportunities.

 Useful information is also available to exporters in FAS Budapest’s Food and Agricultural Import Regulations and Standards (FAIRS) narrative and FAIRS export certificate report.